andre-maree/Microflow/README.md

 > Microflow is a dynamic and flexible micro-service orchestrator with webhook functionality.

 Standardize, minimize, and easily manage workflow execution code within and across development teams.
 Ease the learning curve for developers new to Durable Functions.
-Microflow can be seen a "low-code" or even a "no-code" solution.
+Microflow can be seen as a "low-code" or even a "no-code" solution.

 Other functionality include:
 - Protect resources from being overloaded by grouping steps with a ScaleGroupId and setting a maximum concurrent instance count per scale group.